brant-ruan/SmartInspector/README.md

 ### 01 NAT (discard)

-If you openstack external network is not on the same network with your Jumphost (your read HW server),in order to make Internet accessible to VMs on Overcloud, NAT is necessary to forward you oepnstack external network
+If you openstack external network is not on the same network with your Jumphost (your real HW server),in order to make your external network have Internet access, NAT is necessary to forward your oepnstack external network out

 ```shell
 # on HW server